wbkd/awesome-interactive-journalism/README.md

 # 📊 📈 🌏 AWESOME DATA JOURNALISM 📊 📈 🌏
-A curated list of awesome data journalism examples.
+A curated list of awesome data journalism and data visualization examples.